Algebraic K-Theory of infinity-Operads: Comparison with ordinary algebraic K-Theory

 The left adjoint of $N: \Ho(\Symg) \to \Ho(\EsSet) $ is the `1-truncation' functor $\tau$.
 Let $X$ be an $E_\infty$-space, i.e. a simplicial set with the structure of an algebra over the Barratt-Eccles operad.
 Then $\tau(X)$ is the free groupoid generated by 0-simplices of $X$ as objects and 1-simplices of $X$ as morphisms subject to the relations generated by 2-simplices of $X$.
 The groupoid $\tau(X)$ inherits the structure of a symmetric monoidal category given on generators by the $E_\infty$-structure of $X$.
 The assignment $X \mapsto \tau(X)$ even defines a functor

-which sends weak homotopy equivalences of $E_\infty$-space to equivalences of symmetric monoidal groupoids and which is left adjoint to $N$ as functors of $\infty$-categories, hence also on the level of homotopy categories.
+which sends weak homotopy equivalences of $E_\infty$-spaces to equivalences of symmetric monoidal groupoids and which is left adjoint to $N$ as functors of $\infty$-categories, hence also on the level of homotopy categories.

-The left adjoint of $N_d: Ho(\Symg) \to Ho(\dSet_{cov})$ can be described very similar.
+The left adjoint of $N_d: Ho(\Symg) \to Ho(\dSet_{cov})$ can be described very similarly.
 For a dendroidal set $D$ it is given by the free symmetric monoidal groupoid generated by the objects of $D$ and for each $n$-corolla from $d_0,...,d_n$ to $d$ there is an isomorphism $d_0 \otimes ... \otimes d_n \to d$.
 The relations are given by corollas with two vertices.
 This is just the symmetric monoidal groupoid version of the functor $\tau_d$ described in \cite[section 4]{MoerW07}.
 We denote this functor by

 It is easy to see that this functor descends to the level of infinity categories.
 By construction it is clear that the functor is then an adjoint on the level of $\infty$-categories. \end{proof}